PrmBRana/PrmBRana/README.md

 I currently serve as the mentor for Slipper2sat's Earthquake Precursor Detection Mission (EPDM), which aims to advance the prediction of earthquake precursors by integrating Quad-mag technology and noise-reduced techniques to analyze electromagnetic wave patterns.
 Utilizing 1U boomless CubeSat technology, we focus on detecting anomalies in Earth's magnetic field by monitoring Ultra-Low Frequency (ULF) and Extremely Low Frequency (ELF) signals that may precede seismic events.
 In addition to my work in EPDM.

 I have led a project focused on the recognition and separation of fresh and rotten fruits using the YOLO (You Only Look Once) algorithm.
 This project was a pivotal experience, combining my passion for technology with practical problem-solving in machine learning and web technologies.

-I am intrested in AI/ML, signal processing and web development
+I am strongly intrested in AI/ML, signal processing and web development
 <!--
 **PrmBRana/PrmBRana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.